Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Pros

-- x86 Intel processor enables the full Synology app catalog including Virtual Machine Manager
+- Intel x86 processor enables the full Synology app catalog including Virtual Machine Manager

 - Dual ethernet supports link aggregation for doubled throughput on fast networks